Introduction

 The custom

-The custom bike is distinguished by its chrome, its paint, its numerous accessories and its anti-ergonomic riding position.
-Whether it's made in the USA or elsewhere, it's more suited to cruising than to long trips, although it's increasingly equipped with extraordinary engines.
-In the US, we can mention the Harley-Davidson Sporter S and the Indian Challenger.
+Custom bikes are distinguished by their chrome, paintwork, numerous accessories and anti-ergonomic riding position.
+Whether made in the USA or elsewhere, they're more suited to cruising than long-distance touring, even though they're increasingly equipped with outstanding engines.
+US models include the Harley-Davidson Sporter S and the Indian Challenger.
 In Japan, the Kawasaki Vulcan stands out.
-In Europe, after the beautiful Ducati Diavel Carbon and the superb Triumph Thunderbird 1700, BMW is making us envious with its R18 Concept, released in 2020 and declined the same year in R18/2 (2020), but also, since September 2021, in R18 Bagger and R18 Transcontinental.
-These last two models are undeniably classified as Touring models.
+In Europe, after the handsome Ducati Diavel Carbon and the superb Triumph Thunderbird 1700, BMW is making us shudder with envy with its Concept R18, released in 2020 and declined the same year in the R18/2 (2020), but also, a few months later, in the R18 Bagger and R18 Transcontinental.
+The latter two models undeniably fall into the Touring category.

-The driving position quickly becomes tiring, especially for the arms, but also for the buttocks, since the legs are almost stretched out in front of the car.
+The driving position quickly becomes tiring, especially for the arms, but also for the buttocks, since the legs, which are almost stretched forward, do not relieve the strain.

-The ground clearance is often very low and should be taken into account if you're planning to take winding roads.
-The chrome of the exhaust pipes, very close to the ground, will not resist to the tarmac during tight bends!
+Ground clearance is often very low, and should be taken into account if you intend to take winding routes.
+The chrome of the exhaust pipes, very close to the ground, won't stand up to the asphalt on tight bends!

-For two people, there are many models that are comfortable enough for the rider and sometimes for the passenger, with a backrest or even armrests.
+For two-up travel, there are many models that are comfortable enough for the rider and sometimes the passenger, with a backrest or even armrests.
 On others, the passenger's space is greatly reduced.
-We then evolve towards touring models, the GT seen from the American side.
+In this case, we're moving towards touring models, the GT as seen from the American side.

 The trike